dream80/lucky-blockchain/README.md

 # Change

-Block Reword :
+Block Reward :
 total :18six, farmer:12,pool:6 (first month)
-total :6six,  framer:4, pool:2 (first three year)
+total :6six,  farmer:4, pool:2 (first three year)
-total :3six,  framer:2, pool:1 (second three years)
+total :3six,  farmer:2, pool:1 (second three years)
-....three year ,half reword...
+....three year ,half reward...
 After 12 years, it will remain unchanged

-Special Reword(Benefit the latecomers):
+Special Reward(Benefit the latecomers):

 Find the height of the block with the end of 6, and there is a special reward
-Special reword will not be halved, it will remain the same
+Special reward will not be halved, it will remain the same

-ends with 6 , reword 6
+ends with 6 , reward 6
-ends with 66 , reword 66
+ends with 66 , reward 66
-ends with 666 , reword 666
+ends with 666 , reward 666
-ends with 6666 , reword 666
+ends with 6666 , reward 666

 666 is the biggest reward